Kent, McGregor & Morelos among five to leave Rangers

 "Allan McGregor, of course, also gained significant honours with the club in his first spell and broke the 500 appearance mark back in April."

-Colombia striker Alfredo Morelos joined from HJK Helsinki on a three-year deal for an undisclosed fee in 2017.
+Colombia striker Morelos joined from HJK Helsinki on a three-year deal for an undisclosed fee in 2017.

-Midfielder Arfield was the first signing made by Steven Gerrard when he signed from Burnley in May 2018.

-Goalkeeper McGregor, who has a testimonial match against Newcastle United on 18 July, joined two days later after rejecting new terms at Hull City in 2018.
+Midfielder Arfield was Steven Gerrard's first acquisition when he signed from Burnley in May 2018.
+Goalkeeper McGregor, who has a testimonial match against Newcastle United on 18 July, joined two days later after rejecting new terms at Hull City.

 Winger Kent arrived at Ibrox from Liverpool in a £7m transfer in 2019 having impressed on loan during the previous season.
 Sweden centre-back Helander also joined that summer from Bologna.